A bucket list is a list of everything that you want to be, do, have, and experience in life.

 These parades then turned into a competition between the different Escolas De Samba–the samba schools–of which there are currently fourteen.
 The samba schools are community-based organizations that create the music, dances, costumes and world-renowned floats of the Carnival parade.

 6. Go to La Tomatina.
 La Tomatina is a festival that is held in the town of Buñol in Valencia, Spain, in which participants—about 40,000 of them—pelt each other with tomatoes.
-It’s held the last Wednesdayof August.
+It’s held each year on the last Wednesday of August.
 This festival began in 1945; theories of how it got started include anti-Franco protestors, a fight between friends that escalated, and rough-play that erupted during a parade.
 Everyone ends up covered from head to foot in red mush.

 7. Stay at the Ice Hotel.
 Stay at the Ice Hotel in Jukkasjärvi, Sweden.
 Jukkasjärvi is a tiny town 200 km north of the Arctic Circle.
 The walls, fixtures, and fittings of this temporary hotel are made entirely of ice.
 It has to be rebuilt every winter.